Interval Bound Interpolation for Few-shot Learning with Few Tasks: Proposed Method

 \section{Proposed Method}

-The aim of the proposed method is to enable the learner $f_{\theta}$ to learn a feature embedding that attempts to preserve the $\epsilon$-neighborhoods in the task manifold.
-Therefore, in the following subsections we describe the notion of an $\epsilon$-neighborhood for a training task $\mathcal{T}_i$ using IBP and show how they can be preserved to aid in few-shot learning problems.
+In the following subsections, we describe the notion of an $\epsilon$-neighborhood for a training task $\mathcal{T}_i$ using IBP and show how preserving that can aid a few-shot learner $f_{\theta}$ to learn an efficient feature embedding, especially in few-task case.